Friday

 Flying the Data

 "In-Flight videos."
-John Deakin will show in-flight videos of how he operates his turbo-normalized IO-550 equipped Bonanza as well as and a normally aspirated IO-520 in a T-34 Mentor.
-John, George, and Walter produced these videos to show how easily the classroom principles you will be learning are applied in the real world of General Aviation.
+We will show in-flight videos of how we operate our engines.
+The APS instructors produced these videos to show how easily the classroom principles you will be learning are applied in the real world of General Aviation.
 You will see the multi-probe engine monitor in use as well as the GoFast and GoFar modes we will be discussing.

 Reality vs. the Data

-"Mixture Sweep" Walter Atkinson presents a very short data stream from an IO-520 in flight showing the real effects of the mixture control on EGT, CHT and FF as an engine is slowly leaned from full rich to 60dF lean of peak EGT.
+"Mixture Sweep" A very short data stream from an IO-520 in flight showing the real effects of the mixture control on EGT, CHT and FF as an engine is slowly leaned from full rich to 60dF lean of peak EGT is shown.
 This data is presented as a practical confirmation of what was presented in the Landmarks to Understanding Piston Engine Management and is an eye-opener for most participants.
 It is a beautiful confirmation of the physics involved.

 Engine Monitors

 "Understanding the Engine Monitor."
-Walter will present a thorough explanation of multi-probe engine monitors, how they work, how to interpret the information they are displaying, and how to use them to trouble shoot in-flight problems.
+A thorough explanation of multi-probe engine monitors, how they work, how to interpret the information they are displaying, and how to use them to trouble shoot in-flight problems will be shown in detail.
 You will be taught how to accomplish a safe and very diagnostic in-flight mag check as well as recognize various failure modes.
 No one can properly understand how to use and interpret an engine monitor without having gone through the basics of 101 earlier in the day.
 Nowhere else, but in the APS class is this education available.

 Engine Management 201